2shady4u/godot-sqlite/README.md

 ### 2. Your plugin fails to load on my Windows machine!

-***NOTE**: This cause of this issue has been addressed in later releases of this plugin (3.1+) by swapping out the windows library with the MinGW cross-compiled version.
+***NOTE**: The cause of this issue has been addressed in later releases of this plugin (3.1+) by swapping out the windows library with the MinGW cross-compiled version.
 This QA entry is preserved as a historical reference.*

 Basically if your Windows machine device doesn't have the required VC++ redistributables installed, the dynamic library will fail to load and throw an error of the following sort: